Skip to main content

 This is not an exhaustive list but used to give a guide to the types of financial crisis that the council will consider.
 The council will use its discretion in assessing individual needs on a case by case basis.

 • Fuel poverty – having been cut off from fuel supply, or unable to afford immediate fuel costs.
+We also have a specific page relating to the oil crisis payment scheme.

 • Inability to pay for heating, electricity, water or broadband services.